cisagov/cyber.dhs.gov/pages/20-01-vdp-template.md

 -   Make every effort to avoid privacy violations, degradation of user experience, disruption to production systems, and destruction or manipulation of data.

 -   Only use exploits to the extent necessary to confirm a vulnerability's presence.
-Do not use an exploit to compromise or exfiltrate data, establish command line access and/or persistence, or use the exploit to pivot to other systems.
+Do not use an exploit to compromise or exfiltrate data, establish persistent command line access, or use the exploit to pivot to other systems.

 -   Provide us a reasonable amount of time to resolve the issue before you disclose it publicly.